tomhazledine/nabSlider.js/README.md

 ### The Buttons

-For the slider to be useful, we need some way to control it. nabSlider has three methods for controlling the slider that can be used all together or in isolation:
+For the slider to be useful, we need some way to control it. **nabSlider** has three control methods that can be used all together or in isolation:

-* direct slide buttons: clicking one of these takes you straight to the relevant slide.
+* **Direct slide buttons**: clicking one of these takes you straight to the relevant slide.
-* next and previous buttons: move you to the next or previous slide.
+* **Next and previous buttons**: move you to the next or previous slide.
-* autoplay: automatically rotates to the next slide after a given time period (4 seconds, by default)
+* **Autoplay**: automatically rotates to the next slide after a given time period (4 seconds, by default)

 These methods can be used independently or in any combination.
-We'll come to the autoplay feature later, but the buttons are quite straightforward.
+We'll come to the **Autoplay** feature later, but the buttons are quite straightforward.
 I like to use `button` elements, but you can use any kind of element you like, provided you can give it the relevant classes.

-### Direct Slide Buttons
+#### Direct Slide Buttons

 These buttons navigate directly to the corresponding slide.
 This is done by applying matching `numberX` classes and `data-selector="X"` attributes.